Step

 Gallery

-Look through the gallery below to learn about our complicated relationship with Planet Earth.
-In it, you’ll see designs that explore four themes: Earth’s beauty, its central importance, cultural influences, and the options in front of you.
-Examine each design and read its message on the next slide.
+Browse the gallery below to learn about our complicated relationship with this planet.
+In it, you’ll see designs that explore four themes: Earth’s beauty, its central importance, cultural influences, and your options.
+To get the most from your visit, examine each design and read its message on the following slide.
+Your mission is to come out on the other side choosing to love Earth and understanding barriers that get in the way.

 The